Treaty Of Versailles Essay Examples

 The application of Appeasement to British Foreign policy post World War One remains a highly debated topic amongst historians, mainly regarding the use and reasons for the policy and its ineffectiveness.
 Appeasement generally refers to ‘The policy of settling disputes by peaceful means and compromise rather than by resort to war’1.
 It is mostly associated […]

-The fighting in world war one stopped on 11 November 1918. this meant different things to different people.
-To certain, it was a relieve after all those years of tiring war.
-Yet to some, it was pure happiness or joy and pride to have won the war.
-Now that the fighting had stopped, the peacemakers […]
+The conclusion of hostilities in World War One occurred on 11 November 1918. this meant different things to different people.
+To certain, it was a relief after years of tiring war.
+Yet to others, it brought pure happiness, joy, and pride for winning the war.
+With the fighting ceased, the peacemakers had to establish a […]

 The Treaty of Versailles satisfied no-one completely and was quite unfair towards Germany.
 The treaty was both unfair and vindictive although there is also evidence to the contrary.
 France was the most pleased with the treaty as since they suffered the greatest casualties and damage they sought revenge and received in the vindictiveness of the […]